top of page

 Examples of transactions on the chart:

-In this backtest, we are investing in a strategy that constantly uses 100% of the current capital (starting with $100'000 capital).
-This means that as the capital grows or decreases, the value of the position changes proportionally.
+In this backtest, we invest 100% of the current capital (initial capital of $100,000).
+This causes the position value to change proportionally with changes in capital.
 The rest of the parameters remain unchanged.

 Basic statistics resulting from the test: